 As winter settles in here in Monmouth and Ocean County, NJ, you’re probably dreaming of warmer weather.
-You may also have a New Year’s resolution related to saving more and finally going on that dream vacation.
+You may also have a New Year’s resolution related to saving more cash and finally going on that dream vacation.

-1. Preventive Maintenance
+1. Preventive HVAC Maintenance

 2. Use Fans

-3. Add Attic Insulation
+3. Upgrade Your Attic Insulation

-4. Consider Air Sealing
+4. Add Air Sealing

 Your home has hundreds, if not thousands, of little gaps and cracks in its building envelope.
 This means air can readily move in and out.
 The more air movement your home has in the winter, the greater the stack effect; this is where warm air rises and escapes your home while cold, outdoor air is pulled inside.
 By air sealing with expanding spray foam insulation and closing up those gaps, you’ll be able to stay warm and significantly cut down on your home’s heating bills.